 Thomas Murray is a documentary theatre maker, stage director, and teacher.
 He holds a B.A. in theatre production from Ball State University and an M.F.A. in directing and public dialogue from Virginia Tech.

-His newest docudrama THE RIGHT OF WAY debuted at the Moss Arts Center in March 2018 following presentations at the National Academy of Sciences (Washington, D.C.) and the American Planning Association's National Conference (New Orleans).
+His newest docudrama THE RIGHT OF WAY performed most recently at the Smithsonian National Museum of American History in Washington, D.C. following presentations at the Moss Arts Center (Blacksburg, VA), National Academy of Sciences (Washington, D.C.), Bicycle Indiana conference (Indianapolis) and the American Planning Association's National Conference (New Orleans).
 THE RIGHT OF WAY was developed through public workshops with Forum Theatre (Washington, D.C.), Theatre in the Square (Atlanta), and the Greenhouse Theater Center (Chicago).
-It will also play at Walk/Bike/Places later this year.

 A Chicago native, Thomas was the founding artistic director of Waltzing Mechanics, a documentary theatre ensemble, where he created the interview-based comedy EL STORIES (recently featured at the NYU Forum on Ethnodrama) and OVER MY DEAD BODY (supported by the MacArthur Funds for Arts and Culture).
 He served as workshop director and dramaturg for Danielle Pinnock’s THE BODY IMAGE PROJECT in performance at the Chicago Fringe Festival (Fringe Choice Award), MPAACT Solo Jams, Congo Square Theatre, and the Greenhouse Theater Center.